Tag Archives: Grace

 Amazing Grace

 I kissed her sweet, velvety cheeks.
 When her tiny hand wrapped around my finger, she instantly wrapped around my heart.
 Having just witnessed the birth of my first granddaughter, I was simply ecstatic.
-Grace Elizabeth, a little thing with a mop of chestnut hair and raven eyes, reminded me of the sister I loss so long ago.
+Grace Elizabeth, a little thing with a mop of chestnut hair and raven eyes, reminded me of the sister I had lost so long ago.

 Not long after, our joy was short-lived.
 Apprehension and a staggering wave of fear suddenly replaced excitement and joy.

-Her doctor ordered x-rays, ultrasounds, RSV, EKG, blood work and an echocardiogram.
+Her doctor ordered x-rays, ultrasounds, RSV, EKG, blood work, and an echocardiogram.
 “She has three holes in her heart,” he announced.
 His foreign words invaded my head: “congenital heart defect . . . coarctation of the aorta . . . a ventricular septal defect . . . an arterial septal defect . . . a bicuspid aortic

 valve . . .”

-But three words snatched my breath away: “open-heart surgery.”
+But three words snatched my breath away: “Open-heart surgery.”

 Surrounded by family, we waited.
 Watched.
 And prayed.